 It’s the stuff of legend: misty cloud forests descend upon dormant volcanoes and their age-old lava fields, pristine lakes, and healing hot springs.
 These are the wonders of northern Costa Rica’s fertile lowlands, where diverse plantations of agricultural produce, ornamental plants, and cattle ranches jut against colorful waterfalls and behemoth volcanic beasts.
 Discover amazing sights during Costa Rica adventure travel with Ker & Downey.

 To the north of Arenal Lake is Tenorio National Park, best known for the multi-cratered Tenorio and Montezuma volcanoes and the beautiful Rio Celeste whose light blue waters are something out of a dream.
-Legend states that after God was done painting the sky, he washed his brushes in the river, but scientists now know that the amazing light blue coloration is actually caused by the emanation of sulfur and the precipitation of calcium carbonates in the area.
+Legend states that after God was done painting the sky, he washed his brushes in the river.
+Scientists now know that the amazing light blue coloration is caused by the emanation of sulfur and the precipitation of calcium carbonates in the area.